GiorgiaS/hdt-viewmat/README.md

   - xlexwriter

 ## Run the System
-1. Unfold `bpel/Dataset/BPEL/Dataset178.zip`
-2. Unfold `bpel/Dataset/BPEL/Realistic.zip`
-3. Uncomment the lines in the `userSimulatorRandom.py` file from `408` to `1484` of the processes of interest to test.
+1. Uncomment the lines in the `userSimulatorRandom.py` file from `408` to `1484` of the processes of interest to test.
-4. Run file `userSimulatorRandom.py`
+2. Run file `userSimulatorRandom.py`

 ## Results
 Results are organised in _.xlsx_ files generated in the main directory.
-Results of the single processes are stored within `results` folder
+Results of the single processes are stored within the `results` folder

 [^1]: https://www.python.org/